nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/es-mapping.md

 This feature is available for Nuxeo users and target platforms Nuxeo Platform LTS 2019 and above.
 {{/callout}}

-Elasticsearch Mapping is a feature to help defining the improvement of the search experience, it provides the user a JSON configuration to be added to the Elasticsearch configuration.
+Elasticsearch Mapping is a feature that helps you configure the search experience, it provides the user a with JSON configuration file that can be added to the Elasticsearch configuration.

 ## Elasticsearch Mapping

-As described in the [configuring the Elasticsearch mapping documentation page]({{page space='nxdoc' page='configuring-the-elasticsearch-mapping'}}), it is possible to change the configuration to redefine the Elasticsearch mapping.
-The Elasticsearch Mapping feature allows the user to easily define a custom mapping for any simple and non-multivalued field and generate the appropriate JSON configuration.
+As described in the [configuring the Elasticsearch mapping documentation page]({{page space='nxdoc' page='configuring-the-elasticsearch-mapping'}}), it is possible to change the Elasticsearch configuration to redefine the Elasticsearch mapping.
+The Elasticsearch Mapping feature allows the user to easily define a custom mapping for any simple and non-multivalued field and generate the appropriate JSON configuration file.
 This JSON content can then be added to the Elasticsearch configuration as described [in the changing Elasticsearch mapping documentation page]({{page space='nxdoc' page='elasticsearch-setup'}}#changingelasticsearchmapping).

-There are two kind of mapping available per field:
+There are two kinds of mapping available per field:
 - auto-mapping
 - manual entry